Part of the Speed audit

 What is the difference between async and defer?

 Both download the script in the background without blocking the page.
-Async runs the script as soon as it finishes downloading, regardless of page state.
+Async runs the script as soon as it finishes downloading, no matter the page state.
 Defer waits until the HTML is fully parsed before running.
 Use async for independent scripts, defer for scripts that need the DOM.

 Can adding async break a script?